tiagostutz/java-code-assignment/CODE_ASSIGNMENT.md

 > this code is located under package `com.fulfilment.application.monolith.location`

-On class `LocationGateway` implement the method `resolveByIdentifier`.
+On the class `LocationGateway`, implement the method `resolveByIdentifier`.
 We advise you to start by this one as this is the most simple and is a pre-requirement for the next tasks.
 This is just a warm-up task 😃

 ### 2. Store